 And in all of my years of taking dishes to potlucks and special occasions I’ve found that you can’t go wrong with a cheesy potato dish – EVER!

-What’s great about this dish is that you can throw it all into a large bowl, mix it up, add to a 9×13 baking dish and you’re ready for the oven.
+What’s great about this side dish is that you can throw it all into a large bowl, mix it up, add to a 9×13 baking dish and you’re ready for the oven.

 My mom made this easy casserole recipe for years and I always loved it!
 She didn’t make it often but when she did, we were all so excited!
 This cheesy side dish recipe goes by many names –